creature-time/docs/docs/avatar-base-guidelines.md

 		- *\[ProjectName\]-1.1.2.unitypackage*

 > [!NOTE]
-> It is okay to have the final release files to be a version behind only if there were no changes to them.
+> It is okay to have the published release files to be a version behind only if there were no changes to them to bump the version.
 For example:
 > 	- *\[ProjectName\]-1.1.2.unitypackage*
 > 	- *\[ProjectName\]-1.1.0-Blender.zip*
 > 	- *\[ProjectName\]-1.1.1-Substance.zip*